Library West, 202C

 I have been tutoring at the FGCU Writing Center since 2008, when I was a graduate student.
-I finished my bachelor's and master's degrees here at FGCU, and I have also been teaching here since 2009 -- first as a Teaching Assistant, then as an adjunct instructor, and now as a faculty member.
+I completed my bachelor's and master's degrees here at FGCU, and I have also been teaching here since 2009 -- first as a Teaching Assistant, then as an adjunct instructor, and now as a faculty member.
 While I enjoy helping students with all kinds of assignments in the Writing Center, I most enjoy working with creative writing pieces and literary essays.
-I also find the psychology, sociology, and forensics assignments to be fascinating as well.
+I find the psychology, sociology, and forensics assignments to be fascinating as well.

 I graduated from UCF in 2010 with my bachelor’s degree in English Literature.
 Upon graduation, I started a working in the clinical research field for retinal diseases with the National Ophthalmic Research Institute and stayed in that career for almost three years.
 I always wanted to teach, so I left my career to continue with my English education by pursuing a master’s degree in English at FGCU.
 I enjoy tutoring, and I especially love helping students through the paper planning process, focusing on organization, and brainstorming ideas.